TEB-model/teb/README.md

 ## Copyright and license

 General copyright name and year is clearly stated at the top of each source file.
-All software released under [CeCILL-C version 1](Licence_CeCILL-C_V1-en.txt).
+All software released under [CeCILL version 2.1](Licence_CeCILL_V2.1-en.txt).

 ## References